Higher polynomial identities for mutations of associative algebras: Introduction

 Polynomial identities for mutation algebras were first studied systematically by Montaner \cite{M} using the classical techniques of nonassociative algebra \cite{Osborn,ZSSS}.
 That work did not consider the original operation $\ast_{pq}$ but decomposed it as the sum of commutative and anticommutative operations: $x \ast_{pq} y = \{x,y\} + [x,y]$ where

-Furthermore, that work considered identities which are not necessarily multilinear, but hand calculation restricted the degree of the identities to $n \le 4$.
+For further information about the notion of polarization of a binary operation, see \cite{Markl-Remm}.
+Furthermore, the work of Montaner considered identities which are not necessarily multilinear, but hand calculation restricted the degree of the identities to $n \le 4$.

-We use a different approach which allows us to simplify the known identities in degree 4 and to determine a complete set of new identities in degree 5: \begin{itemize}[leftmargin=*] \item We use elementary concepts from the theory of algebraic operads \cite{BD,LV,Markl,MSS}. \item Our main tool is computer algebra, in particular: \begin{itemize}[leftmargin=*] \item linear algebra over the rational numbers and finite prime fields: the row canonical form of a matrix using Gaussian elimination; \item linear algebra over the integers: the Hermite normal form of a matrix and the Lenstra-Lenstra-Lov\'asz algorithm for lattice basis reduction \cite{BP}. \end{itemize} \item We consider only multilinear identities for the original operation $x \ast_{pq} y$: this allows us to use the representation theory of the symmetric group \cite{BMP} to decompose the computations into small pieces corresponding to irreducible representations. \end{itemize} We also demonstrate the existence of a large number of new identities in degree 6.
+We use a different approach which allows us to simplify the known results in degree 4, to determine a complete set of identities in degree 5, and to demonstrate the existence of a number of new identities in degree 6: \begin{itemize}[leftmargin=*] \item We use elementary concepts from the theory of algebraic operads \cite{BD,LV,Markl,MSS}. \item Our main tool is computer algebra, in particular: \begin{itemize}[leftmargin=*] \item Linear algebra over the rational numbers and finite prime fields: the row canonical form of a matrix using Gaussian elimination. \item Linear algebra over the integers: the Hermite normal form of a matrix and the Lenstra-Lenstra-Lov\'asz algorithm (LLL, see \cite{LLL,BP}) for lattice basis reduction. \end{itemize} \item We consider only multilinear identities for the original operation $x \ast_{pq} y$: this allows us to use the representation theory of the symmetric group \cite{BMP} to decompose the computations into small pieces corresponding to irreducible representations. \end{itemize}